The Nottingham Centre for Transgender Health is an NHS clinic for people who want support with their gender.

 Not everyone who comes to us will be sure that they want to change gender.
-We are happy to see people who wish to have support around exploring issues to do with their gender.
-You do not have to have any kind of diagnosis before coming to see us.
-You do not need to have had psychotherapy before attending.
+We are happy to see people who wish to have support to explore issues to do with their gender.
+People do not have to have any kind of diagnosis before coming to see us and do not need to have had psychotherapy or a psychiatric assessment before attending.

 Monday – Friday, 9am - 5pm

-Outside of office hours please contact your GP service, NHS 111, or in an emergency attend your local Accident and Emergency (A&E) department.
+Outside of office hours your GP service or NHS 111 should be able to help.
+In an emergency do attend your local Accident and Emergency (A&E) department.